What are the House and Recreation Leagues?

 Placements are the process of determining the best fit for individual players, teams and the entire EBLAX organization to maximize player development while having fun.
 All players develop at different times and intervals during the younger years, even during the season, there are no set formulas.
 The goal is to build teams that consist of players with similar abilities, in a competitive atmosphere, while fostering skills development, and helping to mold quality individuals that will have the confidence to succeed in all aspects of life, not just lacrosse.
 We place players with 2 years or less into our house program as a default to build the fundamental skills.

 Teams: An average sized recreation team is 18-20 players, sometimes more.
-The East Bay Bristol County Lacrosse League serves: Bristol, Warren, Barrington, Seekonk, Somerset, Swansea, Riverside, Rumford and part of East Providence.
+The East Bay Bristol County Lacrosse League serves: Bristol, Warren, Barrington, Somerset, Rehoboth and Swansea.
 All our teams, regardless of program, are made up from these towns.

-This is the program offered by East Bay Lacrosse for all boys in the U7 and U9 levels and beginner U11 players.
+This is the program offered by East Bay Lacrosse for all boys in grades 1 & 2.
 Practices are held on average 2 times per week with games on Saturday.
 It is a smaller team format that does not involve travel.

 Evolution of House League:

 There are several ideas behind the creation of the house league.
 The focus of this league is to teach sound lacrosse fundamentals and practice good sportsmanship in an environment where everyone plays.

 The smaller teams allow for more time with the ball and more individualized instruction.
 Our focus is to make sure players will get a solid foundation of lacrosse.
 These skills are essential for players to move up with confidence and competence.
 Some fundamentals are cradling, passing & shooting, catching, ground balls, and all of the above while on the run!